 I don’t get why it is called a K-drama, even if its clearly a rom-com.
 Figures.
 So I was never into K-dramas and never wanted to…I thought of them as cheesy teary soaps made in Korea for dumb girls to watch, when they run out of cheesy teary soaps made in their own country.

 Two days later, I’ve got nothing better to do so I get the subtitles for this Korean show and start watching it.
 And yes, it’s dumb alright.
-But after the first episode it gets amusing and I watch the next one , and the next one and I’m hooked.
+But after the first episode it gets amusing, and I watch the next one , and the next one and I’m hooked.
 And I love it!
-So here’s the review( I still have to watch the last 3 epis though)
+So here’s the review:

 Title: Lie to Me(2011)